-The Forum brings together stakeholders to help address the greatest ecological crisis of our time at the Annual Meeting in Davos.
+The World Economic Forum brings together stakeholders to help address the greatest ecological crisis of our time.

-On key topics such as climate, mobility, energy and the circular economy, our platforms aim to facilitate action-oriented communities of stakeholders from all parts of the international system.
+On key topics like climate, mobility, energy and the circular economy, our platforms aim to facilitate action-oriented communities of stakeholders from all parts of the international system.

-We recognise that in offering these platforms, we consume finite resources and cause emissions.
-We take the utmost care to mitigate our environmental impact and we were awarded the ISO 20121 certification for sustainable event management.
+We recognize that in offering these platforms, we consume finite resources and cause emissions.
+We take the utmost care to mitigate our environmental impact.
+Our goal is to reinforce the Forum's sustainability journey to reach net zero by 2030 as well as maintaining the high standard required to renew the ISO 20121 certification for sustainable events.

-The Forum makes a concerted effort to limit energy consumption.
-It uses 100% renewable electricity and best-in-class insulation and heating systems in its temporary event spaces.
-The Forum has helped improve the sustainability of the Congress Centre with the installation of solar panels and geothermal heating.
+We make a concerted effort to limit energy consumption during its events, using 100% renewable electricity and best-in-class insulation at official venues.
+We have improved the sustainability of the Congress Centre in Davos with the installation of solar panels.

 We aim to use only what is really needed to host the Annual Meeting.
 We have integrated lean design principles, repurposed more of the event material and removed single-use plastics for beverages.
 A portion of the fabric from the previous event is recycled and will be reused for decoration purposes for the next Annual Meeting.
 We also collaborate with local association to distribute non-used furniture and provide leftovers from restaurants to local citizens.